0xh3xa/Genetic-Algorithm/README.md

 The pattern for any GA are theses steps:

-1. Declare input(s)
+1. Define input(s)
-2. Declare output
+2. Define output
-3. Fitness_function
+3. Encoding type
+4. Fitness function
-4. Crossover and/or mutation
+5. Crossover and/or mutation
+6. Termination

 ### Crossover types